(13 May 2020)

 Check out the Glebe Farm Shop Website here:

 The campsite is located in a large field just a two minute walk from the Glebe Farm Shop complex.
 It has a small convex curve in the middle with a slight slope from top to bottom, so it is advisable to bring levellers etc just in case.
 When you find your spot please leave space for others.
 Apart from that, there is no control over where you set up other than what is available when you get there.

 There is a fancy toilet block , fresh water supply and a chemical waste disposal point.
 Limited hot shower facilities and toilets are available in the Glebe Farm Shop complex.

 There are currently no hook-ups available.

 The main marquee will be set up on the smaller field opposite the main camping field.
-It will sport a fully equipped real ale bar and will be open for business from 2pm on Thursday 8th August.
-Hot BBQ style food will be available throughout the day, all day every day for the duration of the event.
+It will sport a fully equipped real ale bar and will be open for business from 2pm on Thursday 6th August.
+High quality hot food will be available every day for the duration of the event.